 What to see and do in Berat:

-Berat, along with one of the region’s finest wineries, is another stop on our cultural and culinary journey through Albania and Northern Greece.
+Berat, along with one of the region’s finest wineries, is another stop on our country roads journey through the heart of Albania.

 Shkoder: Albania’s Cultural North